WLMT: CW affiliation

 In 2019, Nexstar acquired Tribune Media, owner of Memphis CBS affiliate WREG-TV.
-Nexstar opted to retain WREG-TV (as well as WJKT in Jackson) and sold WATN-TV and WLMT to Tegna Inc.
+Nexstar opted to retain WREG-TV (as well as WJKT in Jackson) and sold WLMT and WATN-TV to Tegna Inc. In August 2025, Nexstar agreed to acquire Tegna for $6.2 billion; the deal was completed on March 19, 2026, following approval by the FCC's Media Bureau for Nexstar to own three full-power station licenses in markets such as Memphis.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented Nexstar from integrating the stations.

 Newscasts

 WPTY-TV established a news department on December 1, 1995, coinciding with its affiliation switch to ABC.
 As part of the rollout of news, WLMT debuted a 9 p.m. newscast, News Watch 30.
 The newscast was anchored by Robb Harleston and Ken Houston—the first time two Black men had co-anchored a newscast in Memphis.
 The program was aimed at Black audiences and sought to provide more in-depth coverage of minority communities in the area.
 Houston became the lone anchor when WPTY-TV opted not to renew Harleston's contract in January 1997.
 The news focus fit well with the Black-oriented programs on UPN's lineup.
 This drew considerable viewership to WLMT's newscast, even against Fox affiliate WHBQ-TV's 9 p.m. news hour; in November 1997, it only barely trailed WHBQ and had better ratings than the 10 p.m. news on WPTY-TV.

 WLMT's news has mostly been affected by changes at channel 24, long the fourth-rated news outlet in Memphis.
 The news product was overhauled in 2003 under the brand Eyewitness News and with new news talent.
 Even despite the move to a more general-market product, which included 45 minutes of news and an expanded 15-minute sportscast, WLMT's 9 p.m. news continued to beat WPTY's 10 p.m. broadcast and approach WHBQ in the ratings.
 By the major relaunch of channel 24 in 2013, the station was airing a 7 a.m. hour of WATN-TV's morning newscast.